vega/vega-datasets/sources.md

 A calculated "nonfarm_change" column has been appended with the month-to-month change in that supersector's employment.
 It is useful for illustrating how to make bar charts that report both negative and positive values.

+## `volcano.json`

+Maunga Whau (Mt Eden) is one of about 50 volcanos in the Auckland volcanic field.
+This data set gives topographic information for Maunga Whau on a 10m by 10m grid.
+Digitized from a topographic map by Ross Ihaka, adapted from [R datasets](https://stat.ethz.ch/R-manual/R-patched/library/datasets/html/volcano.html).
+These data should not be regarded as accurate.

 ## `weather.json`

 ## `weather.csv`